APrettyCoolProgram/crispy-box/README.md

 If you require different specifications for your CrispyDeven Virtual Machine, you can [build your own](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Building-CrispyBox-from-scratch.md) CrispyBox from scratch.

-When you spin up your CrispyDeven environment, you'll find a nice looking development environment ready for you to customize, either manually or using an automation tool like CrispyDevenCreate.
+When you spin up your CrispyBox, the Dropbox deamon will automatically starts.
+Follow the on-screen instructions.